beiingRevil/Python-Basic-Assignment./README.md

 # Python-Basic-Assignment.
-This is the Paython Basic Assignment for Module 2.
+This is the Python Basic Assignment for Module 2.